 And it can usually be moved by two strong people.

-A classic upright piano weighs about 500lbs or more.
-And it usually takes four people or more to move one.
+A classic upright piano typically weighs between 500 and 800 pounds.
+It usually takes at least four people to move an upright piano.

 Get a free moving quote today from FlatRate Moving.